EierkuchenHD/FortressForge/README.md

 ### Installation

-Download the latest release of FortressForge under **Releases**.
+Download the latest release of FortressForge under [Releases](https://github.com/EierkuchenHD/FortressForge/releases/tag/v1.0.0).
 It is recommended to put this file into your server directory where `srcds_win64.exe` is located.

 ## Acknowledgements